TheOpenSourceNinja/Markov-Comic-Generator/README.md

 All input files are either images (any common format is acceptable; PNG format is recommended) or text files.
 It is recommended that text files be encoded in UTF-8 and have Windows-style CR+LF newlines.

+### Sources
+The sources.tsv file, if it exists, must be located in the root of the input directory.
+Each line of the file must consist of one ID number, then a tab, then some text (preferably a URL) identifying where the original comic pertaining to that particular ID can be found.

 ### Dialog transcript files
-These transcript files should be in the transcripts/ folder.
+These transcript files should be in the transcripts/ folder inside the input directory.
 A transcript file's name should be its ID number followed by the ".txt" file extension.

 All the lines after the ID represent dialog or sound effects.
 These lines take the form of a character label, a colon, a space, and then whatever dialog the character speaks.